A tetrachotomy for expansions of the real ordered additive group: Introduction

-Laskowski and Steinhorn~\cite{LasStein} prove Theorem C in the o-minimal setting.
+Thus, if $U \subseteq \R^m$ is open and $f : U \to \R^n$ is continuous and not generically $C^k$ for some $k \ge 1$, then $(\R,<,+,f)$ defines an isomorphic copy of $(\Cal P(\N),\N,\in,+1)$.
+Laskowski and Steinhorn~\cite{LasStein} prove Theorem B in the o-minimal setting.
 Our proof makes crucial use of their ideas.
-In particular we also use a classical theorem of Boas and Widder \cite{BoasWidder}.
-The assumption of continuity in Theorem C is necessary, as $(\mathbb{R},<,+,\mathbb{Q})$ is type A and the characteristic function of $\mathbb{Q}$ is nowhere $C^1$.
-Further observe that Theorem C cannot be strengthened to assert that a continuous function definable in a type A expansion is $C^\infty$ on a dense definable open set.
+In particular, we also use a classical theorem of Boas and Widder \cite{BoasWidder}.
+Theorem B fails for arbitrary definable functions, as $(\mathbb{R},<,+,\mathbb{Q})$ is type A and the characteristic function of $\mathbb{Q}$ is nowhere continuous.
+Further observe that Theorem B cannot be strengthened to assert that a continuous function definable in a type A expansion is generically $C^\infty$.
 Such a result fails already in the o-minimal setting by Rolin, Speissegger, and Wilkie \cite{RSW}.
-In the case of expansions of $(\R,<,+,\cdot)$, Theorem C is due to Fornaserio~\cite{F-Hausdorff}.
+In the case of expansions of $(\R,<,+,\cdot)$, the one variable case of Theorem B is due to Fornaserio~\cite{F-Hausdorff}.
 However, this special case is substantially easier because of definability of division.

-It is easy to see that a generically locally affine $f : I \to \R$ is repetitious.
-As a non-affine $C^2$-function is not repetitious, we can deduce from Theorem C that a continuous $f: I \to \R$ definable in a type A expansion is repetitious if and only if it is generically locally affine.

-We now describe the proof of Theorem A for type B expansions.
-In this case, it is easy to decduce from earlier work that statements (1)-(2) of Theorem A fail in a type B expansion.
-Indeed, by Fact~\ref{fact:basicfieldtype} a type B expansion is not of field-type, and thus by Fact~\ref{fact:c2} every $C^2$ definable $f : I \to \R$ in a type B expansion is affine.
-The following theorem gives the failure of statement (3) of Theorem A for type B expansions.

-\begin{thmD} Suppose $\Cal R$ is type B. Then every continuous definable $f : I \to \R$ is repetitious. \end{thmD} The proof of Theorem D relies crucially on Fact~\ref{fact:diff} and the Baire Category Theorem.
-This completes the proof of Theorem A. As a consequence of Theorem C and Theorem D we obtain the following: